OSGeo/OSGeoLive-doc/doc/quickstart/mapwindow_quickstart.rst

 determines the overlay order in the map: layers that are higher in the list cover layers that are lower.
 If a layer seems to be missing it might be because it is completely covered by other layers.
 To change the order of a layer just click and drag it to where you want it to go.
-A small checkbox beside each legend entry allow you to turn the display of individual map layers on and off.
+A small checkbox beside each legend entry allows you to turn the display of individual map layers on and off.

 MapWindow will display different kinds of GIS data, including: vectors (polygons, lines,